 If you must use open captions, embed the text into the video track.
 This can be achieved using video editing applications that allow the overlaying of titles onto the video.

-People who are blind or visually impaired will experience accessibility barriers if the information in a video or animation is only provided visually, or if the soundtrack does not provide sufficient information to allow understanding of what is happening visually.
+People who are blind or visually impaired experience accessibility barriers if the information in a video or animation is only provided visually, or if the soundtrack does not provide sufficient information to allow understanding of what is happening visually.

 There are two approaches that can be adopted to meet this success criterion.
 Either is acceptable: